 - Easy to navigate and accessible across a range of devices

 - Personal perspectives highlighted in assessments linking acquired knowledge to individual contexts.

-- Relevant and up-to-date course information
+- Relevant and up-to-date program information

 Recommended Study Pattern

 For students undertaking full-time study the following study pattern is recommended.
 If students are undertaking part-time study, we recommend that students complete all first year compulsory subjects prior to completing elective subjects to maximise success.

 This course is available as a full-time study if students commence in Semester 1; as a part-time study only if students commence in Semester 2.